jgeewax/gaetestbed/README.markdown

 The full documentation for this project is located at http://gaetestbed.geewax.org/index.html

 ## Introduction
-Writing tests for !AppEngine applications seems more difficult to me than it should be.
+Writing tests for AppEngine applications seems more difficult to me than it should be.
 This project is a set of base test cases to make it simple to test the more complicated pieces of !AppEngine's framework (such as sending E-mail messages, the datastore, Memcache, etc).

 ### How to get it...